 Switching gears to songwriting in the band, Patterson explains, “GridLink has always been Jon and Matasubara-san.
 They do all of the composition.
 Matasubara-san would even supply bass lines for me to get the idea of where he wanted the song to go.
 He would always encourage us to add and change what we thought we should, and we did, but GridLink is their creation.
 I think applying my own playing style into his riffs is more of what I did than really write anything.
 Bryan always worked on getting something extra in so that it wasn’t just a million-mile-an-hour grind!”

 GridLink classes itself as a grindcore band, but the songs on Longhena do march into new territory for the group, but also for the genre.
 There are layers upon layers of guitar ideas, melody and emotion on the album, as well as the speed, musicianship and high-end brutality GridLink has come to be known for.
 It’s the band’s best work, and an incredible work on its own.
-The track “Ketsui” from Longhena is on YouTube.
+The track “Ketsui” from Longhena is below.

 Also, look up GridLink on Facebook.